noarche/ezOSINT/README.md

 # ꧁꧂ Updating

-I have already updated ALOT of these keys so they do not give false positives and just flat out fixed some from where the site updated code and broke the keychecks..
-However there is alot of work that still needs to be done.
-If you want to commit changes, it will be appreciated.
+Once you download the Exe or .py script you will only need to download the new config.ini file to update.
+I will try to fix/update/add to this list regularly.
+If you want to commit changes you find to config it will be appreciated.

 # ꧁꧂  Buy me a coffee ☕